Vegan for the animals.

 We don’t need animal products to survive and be healthy, strong and fit, so is it moral to take what we don’t need when they suffer so greatly?

-Is it right to deny them a full life for the sake of our tastes?
+Is it right to breed them into a captive existence for the sake of our taste buds?

 New Zealand farming industry list of shame